nccgroup/44Con2013Game/README.md

 Inactions
 -------------
-People play on a touchscreen (we used an Acer T232HL)
+People play on a touchscreen monitor (we used an Acer T232HL)

 ![ScreenShot](https://raw.github.com/nccgroup/44Con2013Game/master/photos/playing.jpg)